soumelis-lab/ICELLNET/Vignette.md

 # ICELLNET ligand/receptor interaction database <a name="ICELLNET-ligand/receptor-interaction-database"></a>

 We curated a comprehensive database of ligand-receptor interactions from the literature and public databases.
 This database takes into account the **multiple subunits** of the ligands and the receptors.
 Interactions have been classified into 6 families of communication molecules, with strong implication in inflammatory and immune processes: **Growth factors, Cytokines, Chemokines, Checkpoints, Notch family, Antigen binding**.
-Cytokines have been further classified into 7 subfamilies according to reference classifications essentially based on structural protein motifs: **type 1 cytokines, type 2 cytokines, IL-1 family, IL-17 family, TNF family, TGFb family and RTK cytokines**.
+Cytokines have been further classified into 7 subfamilies according to reference classifications essentially based on structural protein motifs: type 1 cytokines, type 2 cytokines, IL-1 family, IL-17 family, TNF family, TGFb family and RTK cytokines.

 Other interactions and classifications of molecules will be implemented.
 The most recent version of ligand-receptor interaction database can always be downloaded [here](https://github.com/soumelis-lab/ICELLNET/blob/master/data/ICELLNETdb.tsv).